 Procaccianti said she has turned away customers who either did not meet the criteria or removed insects that were not ticks.
 She said education is an important part of the service, and to this end, she provides interested customers with a detailed handout on tick-borne illnesses, treatment and prevention.

-Jacobson conceived the idea in 2012, and with pharmacy colleagues Kelly Orr and Jeffrey Bratberg, conducted a research study to determine the efficacy and practicality of offering the treatment in community pharmacies.
-The study was a success: No subjects developed Lyme Disease after receiving the treatment or developed serious adverse effects.
+Jacobson conceived the idea in 2012, and with pharmacy colleagues Kelly Orr and Jeffrey Bratberg, conducted a research study to determine the feasibility and practicality of offering the service in community pharmacies as well as patient satisfaction with the treatment.
+Pharmacists found it easy to integrate into their practice, and study subjects expressed high rates of satisfaction, Jacobson said.

 “The only way we could have pharmacists initiate antibiotic therapy was for it to be a research study,” Jacobson said, explaining that the practice required a research exemption from the Rhode Island Board of Pharmacy.